Former Malaysian Prime Minister Najib Razak found guilty in corruption trial, sentenced to 12 years in prison

 According to the U.S. Department of Justice, high-level officials misappropriated at least $4.5 billion of Malaysia’s state investment fund.
 Prosecutors said some of the fund were used to buy yachts and homes.

-Investigators found luxury goods and cash during raids on properties linked to Najib and his relatives, worth around $275 million.
+Investigators found luxury goods and cash during raids on properties linked to Najib and his relatives, valued at around $275 million.

-At the time, Najib said he believed that funds transferred to his account were a donation by the Saudi royal family.
+At the time, Najib said he believed funds transferred to his account were a donation by the Saudi royal family.

-Last week, Goldman Sachs reached a $3.9 billion settlement with Malaysia over charges that the bank was involved in the conspiracy to launder money from the investment fund.
+Last week, Goldman Sachs reached a $3.9 billion settlement with Malaysia over charges the bank was involved in the conspiracy to launder money from the investment fund.